Skip to content

 The levers in this calculation

 The inputs — Starting Portfolio Balance, Annual Withdrawal, Year 1 Return %, Year 2 Return %, and Year 3 Return % — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works